DiscontinuedUpdate: Brooks Ravenna 10

 The shoe features a completely redesigned outsole unit.
 It comes with a new rubber configuration designed to deliver an enhanced traction and the omega flex grooves are also modified for added flexibility.
 The updates in the outsole provide every runner an extra springy toe-off.

-The Ravenna 8 still utilizes the BioMoGo DNA midsole that deliver reliable underfoot protection and responsive feel.
+The Ravenna 8, same as with its latest version, the Ravenna 10, still utilizes the BioMoGo DNA midsole that deliver reliable underfoot protection and responsive feel.
 This works perfectly with the Diagonal Rollbar that aids the foot to move naturally for a more responsive ride while giving necessary support.

 In order to provide a fast and smooth heel to toe transition, the Brooks Ravenna 8 uses a new midfoot transition zone.